influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/guides/join_backfill.md

 ```

 The data is joined by time, meaning that as pairs of batches arrive from each source
-they will be combined into a single batch.
+they are combined into a single batch.
 As a result the fields from each source
 need to be renamed to properly namespace the fields.
 This is done via the
 `.as('errors', 'views')` line.
 In this example each measurement has only one field
 named `sum`.
-The joined fields will be called `errors.sum` and `views.sum` respectively.
+The joined fields are called `errors.sum` and `views.sum` respectively.

 Now that the data is joined the percentage can be calculated.
 Using the new names for the fields, the following expression can be used to calculate